luckyboy1220/Mix-signal-script/README.md

 Some script developed for the design of mix signal ic

-SatRnd.m : bit true with truncation/rounding/saturation/overflow modeling in MATLAB with fixed point binary format
+SatRnd.m : bit and cycle true with truncation/rounding/saturation/overflow modeling in MATLAB with fixed point binary format

 SatRnd_test.m : The unit test for SatRnd.m